 5. Manage Your Human Resources Effectively

-With your team shouldering both legal and nonlegal responsibilities, it’s important to minimize the administrative and non-revenue-generating activity as much as possible, or at least delegate it to certain staff members, so your attorneys and paralegals can focus on clients and their cases.
+With your team shouldering both legal and nonlegal responsibilities, it’s important to minimize the administrative and non-revenue-generating activity as much as possible, or at least delegate it to a legal virtual assistant certain staff members, so your attorneys and paralegals can focus on clients and their cases.
 In practice, many smaller firms have one or two office managers to handle nonlegal work.
 But this is often ineffective in terms of time and overhead cost.

 Successfully managing a law firm in today’s legal landscape requires efficiency and streamlining operations.
 Small law firms must refine their operations to create greater value for clients.
 This is done by reducing administrative work in favor of client-facing work.